DallanQ/race_for_the_galaxy/QA.md

 > Do windfall worlds produce on the turn they are played (providing their windfall)?

-No, windfall worlds do not produce on the turn they are played.
+Windfall worlds do not produce on the turn they are played.
 The Produce effects only occur during the Produce phase, while worlds are placed during the Settle phase, so any Produce effects cannot fire.

 [develop-phase-bonus-question](https://boardgamegeek.com/thread/439211/develop-phase-bonus-question)